pieroproietti/penguins-eggs/sourceforge/files/ISOS/waydroid/README.md

 [Ubuntu/kinetic](https://sourceforge.net/projects/penguins-eggs/files/ISOS/ubuntu/kinetic/)

-**NOTE** Here you will find my waydroid remaster made to test the latest versions of eggs, you can find more updated waydroid versions on their site [Waydroid](https://waydro.id/#wdlinux).
-Please use always ```--theme waydroid```
+**NOTE** Here you will find my waydroid remaster made to test the latest versions of eggs, you can find more official waydroid versions on their site [Waydroid](https://waydro.id/#wdlinux).

+You can remaster using theme [waydroid](https://github.com/pieroproietti/penguins-addons) adding  ```--theme ./path/to/theme/waydroid``` to your produce command.

-**NOTE** All the versions are configured with no-hardware-accelleration to be used, modified and remastered under a virtializator: proxmox-ve, virtualbox or others, but will work on real hardware too and probably your wifi card is included or you can ask.
+**NOTE** All the versions are configured with ``no-hardware-accelleration`` to be used, modified and remastered under a virtializator: proxmox-ve, virtualbox or others.

-# Installing Waydroit via PXE
+# Installing Linux Waydroid via PXE

 One feature of ISO images made with eggs is the ability to be used for network installation .
 All you have to do is boot the ISO to be installed, open a terminal window and type the command: